 Final Thoughts

-Understanding why your peace lily flowers turn green comes down to recognizing the plant’s needs and natural behaviors.
-That could as simple as adjusting how you care for your peace lily or just accepting the it’s unique traits.
+Understanding why your peace lily flowers turn green comes down to being aware of what it needs and how it behaves.
+That could be as simple as changing how you care for it or making some substantial adjustments.

-Either way as long as you care for it well you will be rewarded with those beautiful white blooms.
+Either way as long as you care for it well you should end up with the beautiful white flowers you are looking for.